recluse27/MyProjects/README.md

-Some of my pet and studying projects
+# Some of my university projects